Mr. 3000

 Mr. 3000 is a 2004 American sports comedy film directed by Charles Stone III.
 It stars Bernie Mac and Angela Bassett.
 The film's plot surrounds a retired Major League Baseball player who makes a comeback at age 47 in order to attain 3,000 hits.
-Mr. 3000 received mixed reviews from critics and was a box-office flop, grossing $21 million worldwide against a $30 million budget.
+Mr. 3000 was produced by Touchstone Pictures, Dimension Films, Spyglass Entertainment and The Kennedy/Marshall Company and released by Buena Vista Pictures Distribution on September 17, 2004.
+The film received mixed reviews from critics and was a box-office flop, grossing $21 million worldwide against a $30 million budget.

 Plot

-Stan Ross is the franchise player of the Milwaukee Brewers baseball team.
-After recording his 3,000th hit, the selfish, narcissistic Ross immediately retires, leaving the team without one of its star players in the middle of the 1995 playoff race, showing every bit of disregard for his teammates' feelings.
+Stan Ross is the conceited star player of the Milwaukee Brewers baseball team.
+After recording his 3,000th hit, Ross immediately retires, leaving the team without one of its star players in the middle of the 1995 playoff race, showing every bit of disregard for his teammates' feelings that his decision will cost them the championship.
 During the next nine years, Ross uses his nickname as a business tool, owning several profitable properties under the name "Mr. 3000" that make him increasingly wealthy.

 In 2004, the Brewers retire Ross' number to boost attendance for their now-struggling team.
 Although many fans do come to the ceremony, other players, including teammates and fellow stars Robin Yount, Cecil Cooper, and Paul Molitor, stay away.
-Only his best friend Anthony (Boca) Carter and a middle relief pitcher from his early days in the majors named Bill (Big Horse) Berelli attend, and the ex-pitcher chastises Ross for his arrogant attitude.
+Only his best friend Anthony “Boca” Carter and a middle relief pitcher from his early days in the majors named Bill “Big Horse” Berelli attend, and the ex-pitcher chastises Ross for his arrogant attitude.

-Ross learns that, due to a clerical error (caused by a three-hit game suspended due to curfew being double counted), he retired with 2,997 hits instead of 3,000.
+Ross learns that due to a clerical error (caused by a three-hit game suspended due to curfew being double counted), he retired with 2,997 hits instead of 3,000.
 The error also partially contributes to Ross not being voted into the Baseball Hall of Fame and makes his "Mr. 3000" marketing gimmick inaccurate.
-Ross seeks to return to the game at the age of 47 to get three more hits, secure his place in the record books, and keep his local post-career marketing gimmick intact.
+Ross seeks to return to the game at the age of 47 to get three more hits and salvage his legacy and reputation.

 A top Brewers executive, citing the large attendance at Ross' number retirement ceremony and the fact that the Brewers are out of playoff contention, agrees to bring Ross back during the September roster expansion.
-The team's younger players only know of Ross as a self-centered player, and team superstar Rex "T-Rex" Pennebaker, who is pompous and arrogant like Ross, sees him as unneeded and too old to play.
-Manager Gus Panas refuses to speak to Ross because of his abrupt retirement, and the sportswriters continually criticize him.
+The team's younger players by contrast see him as a disgrace, and team superstar Rex "T-Rex" Pennebaker, who is pompous and arrogant like Ross, claims he is unneeded and too old to play.
+Longtime team manager Gus Panas refuses to so much as speak a word to Ross, and the local sportswriters take every opportunity to criticize him.